ehassett/dotfiles/README.md

 # Compatibilty

-Tested on Ubuntu 18.04 for WSL.
-Should also work on Ubuntu 18.04.
+Tested on Ubuntu 18.04 and Ubuntu 18.04 for WSL.